powercloudsdn/documentation/documentation/portal-migration.md

 6. Your login credentials are the same for both the old and new portal

 ---
-## Features and currently supported
+## Features and currently supported in the new portal

 ### MikroTik and Deployment Related
 * Bootstrapping of routers - documentation available [here](/documentation/getting-started)